tanbw/FramePack-eichi/README_en.md

 - Cause: Video codec setting issue in `\framepack\webui\diffusers_helper\utils.py`

 **This issue has been resolved by merging the MP4 Compression feature from the original project**

+### Docker-Specific Troubleshooting

+When using the Docker container:

+1. **GPU Not Detected**:
+   - Ensure NVIDIA Container Toolkit is installed
+   - Verify your GPU is compatible (minimum 8GB VRAM)
+   - Check that the driver in your docker-compose.yml matches your installed NVIDIA driver

+2. **Container Crashes on Start**:
+   - Check Docker logs: `docker-compose logs`
+   - Ensure your system has enough disk space for the models (~30GB)
+   - Verify host system has sufficient RAM (minimum 16GB recommended)

+3. **Access Issues**:
+   - Make sure port 7861 is not being used by another application
+   - Try accessing with http://localhost:7861 (not https)
+   - If using a remote system, ensure the firewall allows access to port 7861

 ## 🤝 Acknowledgements